 For a lot of kayak lovers, the activity should be 100% relaxation.
 This smart anchor guarantees just that and a host of other conveniences as well.

-For obvious reasons, you’ll find plenty of grapnel anchors mentioned in this list simply because they’re widely considered the overall best boat anchor for rocky bottoms.
+For obvious reasons, you’ll find plenty of grapnel anchors mentioned in this list simply because they’re widely considered the overall top-rated boat anchor for rocky bottoms.
 I just have to say that this anchor serves as an excellent example of what to look for if you’re more into kayaking or are limited to smaller boats.

 It’s the kind of anchor that deserves to be called “well made”.
 In my opinion, its lightweight (3.5 pounds) construction hits the sweet spot for small boats since you barely feel the added heft.
 The sturdy holding power for rocky bottoms is also precisely what I look for in an anchor.